Universal infant free school meals

 Oxfordshire County Council Catering Service

-Following the collapse of Carillion, Oxfordshire County Council now provide catering services directly to a number of schools throughout the county.
+Oxfordshire County Council once again provide catering services directly to a number of schools throughout the county.
 We are committed to helping to develop great eating habits in young people by providing nutritious, tasty and exciting dishes created by a dedicated team and freshly prepared by the onsite catering staff.

 The service is looking to regain the prestigious Food for Life Bronze Catering Mark. which did not transfer back in-house with the service